Statistical Inference for Explainable Boosting Machines: Introduction

 \paragraph{Our contributions.} Unfortunately, the underlying nonparametric function itself can be highly complicated and uninterpretable in general.
 Restricting this to the class of GAMs, as with EBMs, yields interpretability.
-However, the existing Boulevard theory \citep{zhou2019boulevardregularizedstochasticgradient} does not directly apply to the class of algorithms we consider here.
+However, the existing Boulevard theory \cite{zhou2019boulevardregularizedstochasticgradient} does not directly apply to the class of algorithms we consider here.
 These results need to be extended to allow different structure matrices (resulting in different kernels) for each feature, along with enforcing the GAM identifiability conditions.
-While we sketch an algorithm that can be analyzed largely within the framework of \citep{fang2025gradient}, further algorithmic variants that either employ backfitting directly or employ parallelization methods result in different algorithmic limits requiring separate analysis.
-We make the following contributions:
+While we sketch an algorithm that can be analyzed largely within the framework of \cite{fang2025gradient}, further algorithmic variants that either employ backfitting directly or employ parallelization methods result in different algorithmic limits requiring separate analysis.
+Unlike prior Boulevard analyses, EBMs induce \emph{feature-specific} kernels.
+This makes the theory substantially more delicate: one must control their interaction under centering and GAM identifiability, and establish asymptotic normality for each additive component, not just the overall predictor.
+To handle these additional challenges, we make the following contributions:

 \begin{itemize} \item \textbf{Asymptotic Theory.} We establish central limit theorems for three variations of EBMs (parallelized, backfitting-like parallelized, and sequential), showing that the Boulevard-regularized ensemble converges to a feature-wise kernel ridge regression.
-The resulting predictions are asymptotically normal and achieve the minimax-optimal MSE of $O(pn^{-2/3})$ for fitting Lipschitz $p$-dimensional GAMs \citep{yuan2015minimaxoptimalratesestimation}.
-This avoids the curse of dimensionality, significantly improving upon the rates of \citep{zhou2019boulevardregularizedstochasticgradient, fang2025gradient}.
+The resulting predictions are asymptotically normal and achieve the minimax-optimal MSE of $O(pn^{-2/3})$ for fitting Lipschitz $p$-dimensional GAMs \cite{yuan2015minimaxoptimalratesestimation}.
+This avoids the curse of dimensionality, significantly improving upon the rates of \cite{zhou2019boulevardregularizedstochasticgradient, fang2025gradient}.